ADGEfficiency/nem-data/readme.md

 ##  Philosophy

 Only download what is needed
-- not the entire mms, just the report
+- not the entire mmsdm, just the report
 - don't download twice

 Clean architecture - use cases, interfaces